openpmix/prrte/src/tools/prun/prun.1.md

 manager a hostfile is usually not required unless the caller wishes to further restrict the set of resources used for that job.

 Please note that PRTE automatically binds processes.
-Three binding patterns are used in the absence of any further directives:

-`Bind to core:`

-:   when the number of processes is <= 2

-`Bind to package:`

-:   when the number of processes is > 2

-`Bind to none:`

-:   when oversubscribed
+See prte-map(1) for defaults for the mapping, ranking, and binding of processes.

 If your application uses threads, then you probably want to ensure that you are either not bound at all (by specifying `--bind-to none`), or